mrushyendra/Chalk/README.md

 * bench3: The hardest benchmarks.
 It only contains five unsat cnf, and does not have a sub-folder.

-* groups: =You can build a folder for each group and put their folders in the 'groups' folder.
+* groups: You can build a folder for each group and put their folders in the 'groups' folder.
 For example, now we have one group, called "group".